-One of our favorite November traditions is "GRATEFUL PIG."
-He is a sparkly piggy bank that was given to us by my mom a few years ago and we have used him in a few different ways.
+"GRATEFUL PIG" is just a piggy bank that was given to us by my mom a few years ago to keep track of our blessings.
 Most years he sits in a prominent place with scraps of paper and a pen next to him.
 Every time someone thinks of something they are grateful for, they write it down and drop it in.
-Then we read them all on Thanksgiving to remind us of the wonderful life we lead.
+Then we read them all on Thanksgiving to remind us of the wonderful life we have been given.

-Kids love this tradition and love hearing what they are grateful for read aloud and love hearing what everyone else is grateful for too.
+My kids love this tradition and love hearing what they are grateful for read aloud.
+They also love hearing what others are grateful for, especially when it involves them :).
 It makes for some pretty sweet moments together.
-You can choose to keep them anonymous or sign them (either way, the kids always give away theirs :).
+You can choose to keep them anonymous or sign them (either way, the kids always give theirs away :).

-It made a really wonderful gift a few years ago.
+It was a really wonderful gift a few years ago.
 Here is a cute poem you can attach if you plan on gifting it to your own family or another family:

 Meet your family member for November